Ckanel/DaisyWorld-Simulation/README.md

 * Virus death rate of 0.05

 Use the sliders on the control panel to set your desired initial conditions for the simulation.
-Default settings are recommended for a balanced simulation but feel free to experiment with different values.
+Ideal settings are recommended for a balanced simulation but feel free to experiment with different values.

 # Starting the Simulation: